-The basic concept is to collect individual job execution data into the central monitoring application, to correlate it to the related job definition and evaluate every execution using historical data.
-The rating of the last execution is propagated to the job level and finally to the service level so that you can understand easily the current status of the jobs executed.
-In case of issues with job executions, context-based navigation is offered from the aggregate to the individual job execution and finally a direct navigation to the corresponding job instance in the executing service to support a more detailed analysis, e.g. in order to stop a not ending execution or to restart a failed execution.
+The basic concept is to collect individual job execution data into the central monitoring application, to correlate it with its job definition and evaluate every execution using historical data.
+The rating of the last (or latest) execution(s) is propagated to the job level and finally to the service level so that you can easily understand the current state of many jobs that are executed in the different systems.
+In case of issues with job executions, context-based navigation is offered from the job to the individual execution and finally a direct navigation to the corresponding job execution in the executing system (or service).
+This is for providing quick access for a more detailed analysis, for example to stop a not ending execution or to restart a failed execution.

 Job & Automation Monitoring in SAP Focused Run collects data for these job types:

 The Status Overview provides a summary regarding job execution for the systems in scope.
-It shows the number of systems and the number of automations ("jobs") with a rating of the latest execution:
+It shows the number of systems and the number of automations ("jobs").
+The jobs are rated based on the rating of the latest execution:

-The Application Overview provides a card based overview, with more details:
+The Application Overview provides a card-based overview, with more details:

-Please note that alerts that are currently rated green are not displayed and counted in the alert ticker.
-In contrast the Job & Automation Monitoring considers alerts as long as they are not confirmed.
-Consequently the alert number in the Status Overview section is typically higher than in the Alert Ticker.
+Please note that alerts, which are currently rated green are not shown in the alert ticker, whereas Job & Automation Monitoring considers all alerts that are not yet confirmed.
+Consequently, the alert number in the Status Overview section is typically higher than in the Alert Ticker.